Czensored/.dotfiles/README.md

 # Dotfiles

-This is a modular, symlink-based dotfiles setup managed with [GNU Stow](https://www.gnu.org/software/stow/).
+This is a modular, symlink-based dotfiles setup on MacOS managed with [GNU Stow](https://www.gnu.org/software/stow/).

-It includes configuration for:

-- zsh (with Oh My Zsh)
-- neovim (using LazyVim)
-- alacritty (terminal emulator)
-- git (global config)
-- Brewfile (macOS/Linux package manager list)

 ---